aiven/devportal/docs/platform/howto/saml/saml-authentication.rst

 Enable SAML authentication
 ==========================

-SAML (Security Assertion Markup Language) is a standard for exchanging authentication and authorization data between an identity provider and a service provider.
-You can operate it with Aiven so that you and your collaborators can use your company's favorite authentication service.
+Security Assertion Markup Language (SAML) is a standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider.
+You can set up SAML authentication with Aiven with your company's favorite authentication service.

 To set up a SAML authentication method for your organization in Aiven, there are three steps:

 1. Configure the SAML authentication method in the Aiven Console
-2. Configure SAML on your Identity Provider (IdP)
+2. Configure SAML on your IdP
 3. Enable the SAML authentication method in the Aiven Console
 4. Log in with the SAML authentication method